 Instead of facing this reality, Jennifer Pan decided to lie to her parents and began a cycle of deceit which grew in scale as the months turned into years and she realized just what she could get away with.
 Forged report cards turned into forged acceptance letters from University.

-While her parents believed their daughter had achieved her high school diploma and had been accepted into University, Jennifer Pan was working in a pizza parlour and giving all her time and attention to a boy she had become infatuated with.
+While her parents believed their daughter had achieved her high school diploma and had been accepted into University, Jennifer Pan was working in a pizza parlor and giving all her time and attention to a boy she had become infatuated with.
 Daniel Wong, a boy who would eventually stand beside her inside the High Court charged with murder.

 What is most striking about this case is the length of time between the idea of murder being conceived and the attack being carried out.
 A period of months passed while decisions were made, details worked out and plans put in place but not once during this time did this 24-year-old daughter reflect on what she was planning to do and recognize the brutality of it.

-This is not a child who snapped after years of abuse or a child who suffered with mental illness distorting her thoughts and twisting her into sinister plans.
+This is not a child who snapped after years of abuse or a child who suffered from mental illness distorting her thoughts and twisting her into sinister plans.
 The murder of her mother and attempted murder of her father was not an explosive act of violence, it was a pre-planned orchestrated ‘hit’ designed for maximum effect.

-Jennifer Pan, through her relationship with Daniel Wong, who liked to push boundaries and had an involvement in drug dealing, came into contact with men who held few moral values and for whom gaining money was their ultimate aim.
+Jennifer Pan, through her relationship with Daniel Wong who liked to push boundaries and had an involvement in drug dealing, came into contact with men who held few moral values and for whom gaining money was their ultimate aim.

-Young Love, Lies and Betrayal
+Young Love, Lies, and Betrayal